We’re back! Another season of Five Minute Friday.

 It’s a common problem.
 We seem to only catch up at weddings and funerals and, unfortunately, more at funerals.
 Of course, that’s because of our mobile society.
 My family, got example, is spread out over four states.
 Even my two cousins, while both living in Ohio, live on opposite ends — Cleveland and Columbus.

 A generation ago, families lived nearby.
 My father and his two brothers lived in a quadplex with grandma and even after the house was sold in the name of progress [building Route 80 in Paterson] they all moved with 10 miles of the homestead.
 The same with my mom’s family.
-With the exception of Uncle Joe who was with the U.S. Army Special Forces based in Fort Bragg, North Carolina, all lived within a 10 mile radius of each other.
+With the exception of Uncle Joe who was with the U.S. Army Special Forces based in Fort Bragg, NC, all lived within a 10 mile radius of each other.

 Social media certainly helps keeping us connected.
 I recently re-connected with another cousin who lives in Virginia.
 I communicate with other cousins in New Jersey, Pennsylvania and Connecticut.
-But words on a screen is not the same as face to face conversations.
+But words on a screen are not the same as face to face conversations.

 After my dad died [by the way, happy birthday Dad], my [second] cousins on his mother’s side got together and organized a DeGrezia family reunion.
 But we’ve been thus far unable to organize … STOP